carvel-dev/kapp-controller/docs/app-spec.md

   # currently running reconciliation (optional; default=false)
   paused: true

+  # specifies that app should be deployed authenticated via
+  # given service account, found in this namespace (optional)
+  serviceAccountName: sa-name

   # specifies that app should be deployed to destination cluster;
   # by default, cluster is same as where this resource resides (optional)
   cluster: